 It can also help prevent the additional formation around the organs.

-Don’t give up your resistance training just because spring is here and you are eager to get outside.
+Don’t give up your strength training just because spring is here and you are eager to get outside.
 There is no substitute for lifting heavy weights 2 to 3 times each week.

 Your health is on the line.
 GET AFTER IT!